Herminiinae

 The Herminiinae are a subfamily of moths in the family Erebidae.
-The members of the subfamily are called litter moths because the caterpillars of most members feed on dead leaves of plants, though others feed on living leaves, and/or the mushrooms of fungi as in the case of genus Idia (moth).
+The members of the subfamily are called litter moths because the caterpillars of most members feed on dead leaves of plants, though others feed on living leaves, and/or the mushrooms of fungi as in the case of genus Idia.

 Taxonomy

 The subfamily was previous treated as a separate family, Herminiidae, or as a subfamily of the family Noctuidae.
 Phylogenetic analysis has determined that the Herminiinae are most closely related to the subfamily Aganainae of the Erebidae.